otreva/personal-assistant/docs/deployment.md

-# Graphiti Deployment Guide (macOS)
+# Personal Assistant Deployment Guide (macOS)

-This guide walks through deploying Graphiti on a fresh macOS workstation, from prerequisites to launchd scheduling.
+This guide walks through deploying Personal Assistant (powered by Graphiti) on a fresh macOS workstation, from prerequisites to launchd scheduling and day-two operations.

 ## 1. Prerequisites